j-greig/greig/_posts/2014-11-15-on-not-using-all-the-available-space.md

 ---
 title: On not using all the available space
 date: 2014-11-15T16:20:43+00:00

-excerpt: "<p><span>Everyone knows that packing light makes travel easier,&nbsp;but we've all been that person lugging a suitcase full of never-needed things around a foreign city.
-What could you offload to lighten the load?</span></p>"
+excerpt: "Everyone knows that packing light makes travel easier,&nbsp;but we've all been that person lugging a suitcase full of never-needed things around a foreign city.
+What could you offload to lighten the load?"
 layout: post
 permalink: /on-not-using-all-the-available-space/
 categories:
-  - Life
+  - life
 ---
 <img src="/media/available-space.jpg" alt="" width="1000" height="563" class="alignnone size-full wp-image-1940" />